-Publications that covered this story include City AM and Daily Mail on 9 July 2018.
+Publications that covered this story include City AM and Daily Mail on 9 July 2018 and the Mail Online on 23 July 2018.

 - Eight major brand new taxes introduced in past ten years – including April 2018 Sugar tax on soft drinks